 If you haven’t heard by now about how great whole grains are, now is the time to find out why they are so loved and maybe even jump on the whole grain train yourself.
-And what better time to do so than September: Whole Grains Month!

 We’re here to give you the Whole Grains 101 so you can learn what makes them special and how these are good additions to your diet.
 Find out the benefits over their refined-grain counterparts, tips for cooking, and some recipe ideas you may not even know you can make with whole grains.